Cloudxtreme/ProxyFS/README.markdown

 This is an early alpha.
 Currently it's more like a proof of concept than usable.
 You better don't use it yet.
 It will possibly delete all your files :-)

+Currently, we use mysql for logging.
+Therefore, you'll have to install a mysql server.

 ## Run

 Currently only Debian supported (within this README)

 <pre>
-  $ apt-get install fuse ruby libfusefs-ruby liblog4r-ruby libnet-sftp2-ruby libactiverecord-ruby1.8
+  $ apt-get install fuse ruby libfusefs-ruby liblog4r-ruby libnet-sftp2-ruby libactiverecord-ruby1.8 mysql-server libmysql-ruby
   $ modprobe fuse
 </pre>

+Edit config/database.rb for mysql settings (logging).

 Edit mirrors.rb to add mirrors and run: